AI in Software Testing: Wins and Risks of Artificial Intelligence in QA

 If you feel like the previous part confirms that you may be out of work… soon, don’t sell yourself short, at least for now.
 Here are the limitations AI has and will have for a considerable amount of time.

-1. Needs “perfect conditions.”
+3. Needs “perfect conditions.”
 I bet you’ve been there — the project documentation is next to none, use cases are vague and unrealistic, and you just squeeze information out of your client.
 AI can’t do that.
 The quality of its work will be exactly as good or bad as the quality of the input and context turned into quantifiable data.
 Do you receive lots of that at the beginning of your QA projects?

-1. Has limited understanding of the software.
+4. Has limited understanding of the software.
 We tend to bestow superpowers on AI and its understanding of the world.
 In fact, it is truly very limited for now.
 May not have a deep understanding of the software being tested, which could result in missing important scenarios or defects.

 There is a difference between what AI can’t do well and what can go wrong even if it does its job perfectly.
 Let’s dig into the threats related to testing artificial intelligence can take over.

 Example.
 Suppose the training data contains a bias, such as a disproportionate number of test cases from a particular demographic group.
 In that case, the algorithm may prioritize tests in a way that unfairly favors or disadvantages certain groups.
 For example, the training data contains more test cases from men than women.
-The AI algorithm may assume that men are the primary users of the software and women are secondary users.
+The AI tool may assume that men are the primary users of the software and women are secondary users.
 This could result in unfair or discriminatory prioritization of tests, which could negatively impact the quality of the software for underrepresented groups.

 • Data security-related risks.
 Test data often contains sensitive personal, confidential, and proprietary information.
 Using AI for test data management may increase the risk of data breaches or privacy violations.